 Small, and usually weak, tornadoes can develop very quickly from any thunderstorm, so always be cautious and alert any time storms are in the area.

 Tornado warnings are structured almost identially to severe thunderstorm warnings.
+Like severe thunderstorm warnings, the layout of the warning midsection underwent an experimential change in 2013 to include a bulleted listing of the expected thunderstorm hazards (in addition to tornadoes), how the tornado was detected, and the expected damage/impacts from the tornado (more info).
 If a tornado is confirmed by spotters, estimated arrival times may be appended to the general list of cities listed in the path of the tornado.
 A sample tornado warning is provided below:

 If a large and potentially catastrophic tornado has been confirmed by multiple sources and is moving into a highly populated or vulnerable area, a

 "Tornado Emergency" headline may be added to the top of the warning or statement.
 This headline will only be used in exceptionally rare situations where a large loss of life is possible.

 IF YOU ARE IN A TORNADO WARNING AND SEE THE TORNADO EMERGENCY WORDING, YOU ARE IN IMMINENT DANGER!
 IF YOU DO NOT SEEK SHELTER NOW, YOU RISK SERIOUS INJURY OR DEATH.

 While your National Weather Service strives to provide the most detailed and accurate information possible in tornado warnings, there may be occasions when your small town or community is in the path of a dangerous storm, but is not listed in the warning text.
 This also holds true for television path forecasts.
 You should be cautious when using detailed forecasts of time and location.
 Because of the way radar works and how storms behave, these times and locations could be off by several minutes and several miles.
 Allow yourself plenty of time to get to your tornado shelter.